 A simple and effective detangling spray can be made with a few simple ingredients.
 The best formula is a combination of 1 part conditioner to 2 parts Water plus 1 tablespoon of Moroccan oil mixed well, poured into a spray bottle, and liberally applied to any mats or tangles in any hair.

 I came to this opinion after much, much trial and error.
 Keep reading for a full rundown of why this works, what else works, and, equally important, what DIY detangling recipes do NOT work.

 Suggestions From Our Breeder and Groomer

-We asked our breeder and groomer what they recommended and both of them said Cowboy Magic was the way to go.
-They used it all the time to get mats out of their Goldendoodles fur.
-[Amazon Link]
+We asked our breeder and groomer what they recommended, and both of them said the dog detangling spray Cowboy Magic was the way to go.
+They used it all the time to get mats out of their Goldendoodle’s fur.

 At their recommendation, I purchased a bottle of Cowboy Magic on Amazon and gave it a try.
 They suggested using a metal grooming

 I purchased both and got to work trying to remove the mats.

 I tried a little bit of Cowboy Magic, and I tried a ton of Cowboy Magic.
 I’ll just say this stuff is slippery.
 If you ever get a ring stuck on your finger, give Cowboy Magic a try to get it off.
 LOL